rsm-hcd/docker-dotnet-example/README.md

 `./sdk`                                  | Displays help describing commands and examples `./sdk clean`                            | Removes project related images and kills all containers based on those images `./sdk clean-migration [migration-name]` | Create new dotnet entity framework migration.
 Does not require valid database configuration.
+`./sdk create-release [version]`         | Builds a release build image with the supplied version tag and deploys it to the configured docker hub repository
 `./sdk delete-migration`                 | Removes most recent entity framework migration.
 Requires valid database configuration.
 `./sdk dotnet-build`                     | Build the dotnet solution from the root of the project.
 `./sdk dotnet-restore`                   | Restore the dotnet solution from the root of the project